 Bhutan is the only carbon-negative economy in the world meaning it absorbs more CO2 than it emits, and the government has taken strict steps to protect the environment.
 Instead of taking the GDP as a baseline parameter for the country’s progress, the government has introduced the Gross Happiness Index.

 Almost all of Bhutan's exports to the EU are eligible for EBA preferences; their value has been volatile over the years without a clear trend.
-Bhutan’s preference utilisation rate was consistently high (well above 90%) until 2022 but dropped to 35% in 2023.
+Bhutan’s preference utilisation rate was consistently high (well above 90%) except for a drop to 35% in 2023.
 This is driven by the same utilisation rate by base metals (iron and steel), by far the country's largest product section under the EBA.

 Preferential imports from Bhutan are highly concentrated on base metals, particularly iron and steel imports.
-These products accounted for about 98% of overall preferential imports.
-They had a preference utilisation rate of close to 100% until 2022, which however dropped to 35% in 2023.
+These products accounted for almost 100% of overall preferential imports in 2024.
 EU imports of other product groups from Bhutan are insignificant.

 Bhutan's preferential access to the EU market, as a beneficiary of the EU's EBA scheme, is not bound to the ratification of international conventions.
-Bhutan has ratified 2 out of 7 fundamental UN conventions on human rights and is a signatory to the International Convention on the Elimination of All Forms of Racial Discrimination.
-To date, Bhutan has not ratified any of the core ILO conventions for the protection of labour standards.
-Bhutan shows a strong commitment regarding environmental protection and good governance and has 11 conventions from these areas.
+Bhutan has ratified two out of seven fundamental UN conventions on human rights listed in the GSP Regulation and is also signatory to (but has not ratified) the International Convention on the Elimination of All Forms of Racial Discrimination.
+As a non-member of the International Labour Organization, Bhutan has not ratified any ILO convention for the protection of labour standards, but it shows a strong commitment regarding environmental protection and good governance and has ratified 11 conventions in these areas, out of 12 conventions listed in the GSP Regulation.

 Access all info about EU-Bhutan relations on the International Partnerships website.